 Staff wellbeing, both physical and mental, is our top priority.
-PwC Thailand has addressed its importance through the 'Be well, work well' programme, which includes a communication campaign on how to create and sustain good physical and mental health.
-We've also rolled out activities that help engage staff and create a sense of belonging, as well as an online counselling service platform.
+PwC Cambodia has addressed its importance through the 'Be well, work well' programme which included a communication campaign on how to create and sustain good physical and mental health.
+We've also rolled out activities that help engage staff and create a sense of belonging.